ethamb/Osprey/README.md

 report the links to them directly and disable them in the settings panel.
 Osprey does not have control over the providers' databases or how they classify URLs.

+For clarity, on the graph, the red line is OpenPhish, the orange line is AA419, the yellow line is PhishStats, and the green line is Malicious Sites.
+The grades were curved up to 100% to compensate for dead links, but it didn't impact much, as the highest curve given was a 3% increase.

 ## Settings

 You can configure the extension's protection options in the settings: